 19. What is the test data?

-Answer: The data used by testers for executing test cases while testing is called test data.
+Answer: The test data refers to the data the software testers use for executing test cases while testing.
 It is prepared manually ahead of testing or by certain tools.

 20. What is a test harness?